ropensci/nodbi/README.md

 ## Walk-through

-This example is meant to show how functional `nodbi` is at this time.
+This example is to show how functional `nodbi` is at this time.

 ``` r
 # load nodbi